Thimey/blob/README.md

 The aim of the game is simple - accumulate the mass of your blob queen!
 The mass of the blob queen will serve as token for the game.

 The queen uses her mass to spawn other blobs via larvae.
-Each blob possess special traits that enable the blob to generate mass for the queen in a particular way.
+Each blob possesses special traits that enable the blob to generate mass for the queen in a particular way.

 #### Blob Queen